 I was born in Jindrichuv Hradec, which is located in South Bohemia.
 I still have strong ties to the South Bohemian region.
 Recently, though, I have been all over the (Czech) map.
 I graduated from the Department of English and American Studies at the Faculty of Arts, Masaryk University.
 I studied both English language and literature program and Teaching English language and literature program.
 I’m now pursuing my PhD there.
 Yet, here I am currently living in Prague and doing my best applying what I learned.
 If you don’t see me doing something work/study related, you’ll probably catch me watching various kinds of sports or actively partaking in one.

 After taking a year off to “do something about my horrible English” halfway through my Biology studies at the Faculty of Natural Sciences of Charles University, I returned home from an au-pairing job in London to be asked to teach English in a little language school.
 I fell in love with the language, culture and people while in Britain and so I gave it a go.
 I never looked back, even though I had to eventually give up a researcher job at the National Museum when I was asked to join the language department at my alma mater in autumn 2012.
-I'm trying to keep in touch with biology through my PhD studies at the Botany Department of the Faculty of Natural Sciences and a “Morphology of Plants” practical course I teach there every winter semester.
-I´ve attended several teaching courses for teaching biology and English, including the “Teaching minimum” course at the Faculty of Natural Sciences.
+I'm trying to keep in touch with biology through my PhD studies at the Botany Department of the Faculty of Natural Sciences.
+I´ve attended several teaching courses for teaching biology and English, including the “Teaching minimum” course at the Faculty of Natural Sciences and I´m currently attending an English Teaching Course at ČVUT

-I have been a choir singer since I was 8, at the moment I am a member of the Charles University Choir (VUS UK) and REVOICE International Vocal Ensemble, where I also help as one of the major organisers.
+I have been a choir singer since I was 8, at the moment I am a member of the Charles University Choir (VUS UK), the Czech national choir Bohemiachor and REVOICE International Vocal Ensemble, where I also help as one of the major organisers.
 Also, I can't imagine my summers without a proper hike in the mountains.

 When I was fourteen, we had a subject at elementary school called “Choosing your career”.
 It might have been the first time I realised I wanted to be a teacher (or a bus-driver).
 My English wasn’t at a very good level and therefore I went three times to England for a one-month-stay to improve my language skills.
 I took IELTS exams twice (academic module) to get some certificate proving my level of English.
 A few years later I earned my degree at the Charles University in teaching mathematics and chemistry.